vmcosta/typed-theme-baseline/README.md

 This is an open source theme for [Typed](http://typed.com).
 For more information on building and modifying themes for [Typed](http://typed.com), please see the [themes SDK docs](https://www.typed.com/docs/themes/latest).

 How to Install:
-Download this Theme using the button "Download Zip" in the upper right corner and upload the ".zip" file in the "Themes" tab under "Settings" on Typed.com.
+Compress the "theme" folder and upload the "theme.zip" file in the "Themes" tab under "Settings" on Typed.com.

 Enjoy.